- Open Access

 The authors thank Ms. Ilona Klamfuss and Ms. Chantal von Hoersten for breeding NSG mice.

 The study was supported by a grant from the Rostock University Medical Center in the framework of the FORUN program 2019.
+Open Access funding enabled and organized by Projekt DEAL.

 Ethics approval and consent to participate